CheerleadingGo to Registration →

 Emily participated in the MVAA as a cheerleader and a soccer player.
 In 1993, at 9 years old, she was named as the youngest All American Cheerleader, a title she still holds.
 For this honor she cheered at the Hula Bowl in Hawaii.
 In 8th grade she was part of the Friendship Tour; a Frederick County All Star Team that performed in Disney World.
 Emily went on to cheer and play soccer in high school.
 She cheered for two years at Frostburg State University.

 Emily has an extensive knowledge of cheerleading and a high level of dedication to the MVAA.
 Her creativity of stunting and cheerleading has allowed her team to perform at a collegiate level, year after year.
-Emily has helped bring home several 1st Place Trophies, Grand Championships, National Rankings, and 6 total (4 for her team) US FINALS First Place National Championships!
+Emily has helped bring home several 1st Place Trophies, Grand Championships, National Rankings, and multiple wins at US FINALS with several teams!

-Emily was the Director of Public Relations for the Middletown Valley Athletic Association from 2012-2021.
+Emily was the Director of Public Relations for the Middletown Valley Athletic Association from 2012- 2021.
 In 2022, she became the Vice President of the MVAA.
-She is also the Director of Communications/Events for the Middletown High School Sports Club.
 She spends an immense amount of time throughout the year, working with athletes.
 She teaches tumbling, stunt clinics, fitness classes, and hosts private lessons, all to ensure MVAA cheerleaders are getting the tools they need to reach their goals.

 Emily is thankful to work with people who are so passionate about cheerleading!
 It is inspiring to see a program grow by leaps and bound year after year.
 The MVAA cheerleaders, coaches, and parents all work together to consistently reach new levels of excellence.